anmarjarjees/arduino-code/README.md

 Higher resistor values will further lower the current, reducing the brightness of the LED

-### Getting Resister Value (Ohm's Law) in General:
+### Getting Resistor Value (Ohm's Law) in General:
-To determine what value we can use for a resister for some special kinds of LEDs, we can use the Ohm's law, so by combining the elements of "voltage", "current", and "resistance", Ohm developed the formula below:
+To determine what value we can use for a resistor for some special kinds of LEDs, we can use the Ohm's law, so by combining the elements of "voltage", "current", and "resistance", Ohm developed the formula below:
 > V = I x R (To calculate the Voltage => it's called "Ohm's law")
 Where:
 - V = Voltage in volts